-TW's Potbank Dictionary - devised and written by Terry Woolliscroft.
-The peculiar words of the Staffordshire Potteries explained.
-Launched in 1976 when a volunteer at Gladstone Pottery Museum, Longton, Stoke-on-Trent.
+Launched in 1976 when Terry was a volunteer at Gladstone Pottery Museum, Longton, Stoke-on-Trent.
 This is not an academic work and was never intended to be!
-But it's a great way (I hope) of introducing you to the very strange and wonderful words used on the potbanks of the Staffordshire Potteries.
+It's a collection of words, terms and phrases found during 50 years in the ceramics industry.
+Hopefully, it's a great way of introducing you to the very strange language of the potbanks of the Potteries.

 Dialect pronunciation?